Despite being the world’s most trusted and recognised ethical mark, there are still many misconceptions about how Fairtrade works.

 While paying farmers and workers a percentage of the retail price might appear a good way to demonstrate the impact of Fairtrade from the consumer’s perspective, it doesn’t actually address the real inequities in conventional market arrangements.

-You may have read about the ‘Fairtrade Minimum Price’ – this is indeed a real thing.
-But it’s a safety net, calculated to cover farmers costs of production, and only coming into play in a worst case scenario.
-It is not something that locks farmers into a fixed price.
+The ‘Fairtrade Minimum Price’ is a safety net, calculated to cover farmers costs of production, and only coming into play in a worst case scenario.
+It does not lock farmers into a fixed price.

 This safety net means Maria and other farmers in her co-operative can cover their production costs which helps them to predict their income and budget for the future.
-However – and this is really important – if the market price of coffee is above the Minimum Price, then the buyer must pay the higher price.
+However – if the market price of coffee is above the Minimum Price, then the buyer must pay the higher price.
 And of course they can also negotiate higher prices on the basis of quality and other factors.

 Occasionally we see companies making claims like ‘we always pay our farmers more than Fairtrade’.
 But in light of the Minimum Price/market price explanation above, what do statements like this really mean?